 A description of the project you’d like to do, and why you’re excited about it.

 Some notes on why you’re excited about working on Zulip.

-A link to the initial contribution(s) you did.
+A link to your initial contribution(s).

 We expect applicants to either have experience with the technologies relevant to their project or have strong general programming experience.
 We also expect applicants to be excited about learning how to do disciplined, professional software engineering, where they can demonstrate through reasoning and automated tests that their code is correct.

 For all of our projects, an important skill to develop is a good

 command of Git; read our Git guide in full to

 learn how to use it well.
 Of particular importance is mastering using

 git rebase so that you can construct commits that are clearly correct

 and explain why they are correct.
 We highly recommend investing in